 Have someone else give the bottle

 Babies love boobs.
-They’re uniquely designed to give baby a luxury warm, comfortable feeding experience.
-So if you and your boobs are still around when you’re trying to feed baby from a bottle, your little one might be a little distracted by what you’ve got to offer under your top.
+They’re uniquely designed to give baby a warm and comfortable feeding experience.
+So, if you and your boobs are still around when you’re trying to give them a bottle, your little one might be distracted.

 Try different feeding positions

-Bottle feeding your baby does allow you try holding them in different positions.
-Some babies like to sit more upright when bottle feeding, and this can help reduce reflux.
-You may find it more comfortable to sit with a pillow at your back, or use one to prop baby up as you feed them.
+Bottle feeding your baby means that you can switch it up and try holding them in different positions.
+Some babies like to sit upright when feeding, and this can help reduce reflux.
+Try holding baby facing out to look around the room, or sitting propped up on your legs.

 All babies and mums are different and the flow of milk from a bottle may feel very different to the flow of milk from your breast.
 So you may need to slow down or speed up the flow through the teat you use on your bottle.